DendrouLab/panpipes/docs/yaml_docs/spatial_qc.md

 # Spatial QC YAML

 In this documentation, the parameters of the `qc_spatial` yaml file are explained.
+This file is generated running `panpipes qc_spatial config`.
 In general, the user can leave parameters empty to use defaults. <br>  The individual steps run by the pipeline are described in the [spatial QC workflow](../workflows/ingest_spatial.md).